Vehmloewff/mafia/src/game/readme.md

 ##### Trials

-The server will beam down a `trial`, `{ isCitezensArrest: boolean, user: string, canVote: boolean, accusedBy: string }` message.
+The server will beam down a `trial`, `{ isCitizensArrest: boolean, user: string, canVote: boolean, accusedBy: string }` message.

 The owner must send up a `start-vote` message to start the vote.